Taxation in Finland

 Verot Suomessa

-On this page you will find information on when you should pay taxes to Finland.
-This page provides information on the taxation of workers, students and pensioners in different situations.
-There is also information on how to apply for a tax card and submit a tax return.
+On this page you will find information on when you have to pay taxes to Finland.
+This page tells you about taxation for employees, students and pensioners in different situations and about how to apply for a tax card and submit a tax return.

-The general rule is that taxes are paid in the country where you work or receive income.
-If you live in another country, your income may also affect your taxation in your country of residence.
+The general rule is that taxes are paid to the country where you work or receive income.
+If you live and work in different countries, your income may also affect your taxation in your country of residence.
 For this reason income must be declared both to your country of residence and the country where you work.
-Taxes in your country of residence will ensure that you do not pay double tax on the same income.
+The taxation in your country of residence will ensure that you do not pay double tax on the same income.

-When and what taxes do you have to pay to Finland?
+What taxes do you have to pay to Finland and when?

-Your taxation in Finland depends on whether you are a resident or non-resident taxpayer, whether you live and work in a border municipality or whether you work remotely in another country or in several countries at the same time.
-You can find more information on the rules that apply to you below.
+Your taxation in Finland depends on whether you are a resident or non-resident taxpayer, whether you live and work in a border municipality or whether you work remotely for a foreign employer or in several countries at the same time.
+You can find more information on the rules in different situations below.

 Employees